Cold Weather Safety Tips for Outdoor Workers

 Wear Layered Clothing

 Multiple layers of loose-fitting clothing allow the worker to adjust their comfort level and protection based on the current temperature.
-Tight fitting clothes reduce blood circulation.
-Many forget the danger of sunburn when it is cold outside, but it is always important to protect from the sun.
-Wear a hat, scarf or face covering and always wear waterproof gloves.
+Tight-fitting clothes reduce blood circulation.
+Many forget the danger of sunburn when it is cold outside, but it is always important to protect yourself from the sun.
+Wear a hat, scarf, or face covering, and always wear waterproof gloves.
 The goal is to expose as little skin as possible.
 Also, it is wise to keep a change of clothes with you in case your existing clothes get wet.
 Being wet can increase the rate of heat loss from the body.

 Stay Hydrated